Rita Ora Has Cheated Death At Least Three Times By Now

 “On Wednesday, 15 March police were called shortly after 14:00hrs to a report of shots fired in Colville Gardens, W11.
 Local officers attended along with firearm officers and found no injured persons.
 There was evidence that a firearm had been discharged.
 A crime scene is currently in place and officers remain on scene.
 There have been no arrests and inquiries are ongoing.
 Detectives from the Trident and Command Area Command are investigating.”

 This report comes after Ora’s rep denied that she’s still friends with a hit-and-run killer who burgled Simon Cowell.
 She was reportedly a close friend of Darren February and dated his brother Tyrone.
-He has been in jail for eight years after stealing jewelry worth £950,000 while he and his wife, Lauren and their baby Eric slept upstairs, reports The Sun.
+He has been in jail for eight years after stealing jewelry worth £950,000 while he and his wife, Lauren, and their baby Eric slept upstairs, reports The Sun.

 Ora is lucky since he’s still behind bars for the hit-and-run killing of a biker.
 Rita grew up in the Foreland House estate in North Kensington – doors away from the February family.